jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	});
     ```

-2. Next, we will add our owner data layer to the map using ownerMap.addLayer().
+2. Next, we will add the owner data layer to the map using `ownerMap.addLayer()`.
 Remember that this goes *inside* of the load function, after the comment `// the rest of the owner data code will go in here`.

 	```javascript